Incremental Computing

 MVCC Mechanism

-The Lakehouse maintains multiple historical versions for each table.
+Lakehouse maintains multiple historical versions for each table.
 Each data change (INSERT/UPDATE/DELETE) generates a new version, while old versions remain accessible.
-Dynamic Tables precisely locate Delta data by recording the source table version checkpoint from the last refresh.
+Dynamic Tables locate Delta data by recording the source table version checkpoint from the last refresh.

 Incremental Algorithm